ktorch/ktorch/docs/sparse.rst

 .. function:: values(ptr) -> list
 .. function:: values(enlisted-ptr) -> ptr

-   :param ptr ptr: a previously allocated :ref:`api-pointer <ptr>` to a sparse tensor
+   :param ptr: a previously allocated :doc:`api-pointer <pointers>` to a sparse tensor
    :return: Given a ptr, returns a k list containing non-zero values of the tensor.
-If the ptr is enlisted, returns a new :ref:`ptr <ptr>` to a 1-dimensional tensor with the values.
+If the ptr is enlisted, returns a new :doc:`api-pointer <pointers>` to a 1-dimensional tensor with the values.

 nnz